-Much like the global warming we now experience on Earth, the group’s theory is that the exact opposite happened long ago on Mars, with ancient microbial life causing irreversible changes to the climate on the Red Planet, sparking an event known as global cooling.
+Much like the global warming we now experience on Earth, the group’s theory is that the reverse might have happened long ago on Mars, with ancient microbial life causing irreversible changes to the climate on the Red Planet, sparking an event known as global cooling.

-As the microbes’ existence gradually destroyed the planet’s natural defenses, a self-perpetuating spiral was eventually triggered, ultimately rendering the environment unlivable and completely wiping out their existence – sounding scarily familiar?
+As the microbes’ existence gradually destroyed the planet’s natural defenses, a self-perpetuating spiral may have been eventually triggered, ultimately rendering the environment unlivable and completely wiping out their existence – sounding scarily familiar?